Summer/Fall CSA

-Missed out on snagging a Summer CSA spot?
-Click here to get added to the waitlist and we’ll be in touch if a spot opens up.
+New to our CSA and want to snag a CSA share?
+Click here to get added to the wait list and we’ll be in touch January 31st.

 4 Steps to Joining the Pitchfork & Crow CSA: